Girls' Frontline: Reception

 Girls' Frontline was the 3rd top-grossing game by revenue on Google Play and the 5th top-grossing game on the Apple App Store for the South Korean region in 2017.
 The perception that the game doesn't force players to use pay-to-win microtransactions compared to other mobile games, along with its encouragement of player interaction during automatic battles, are often-cited reasons for the game's popularity in South Korea, where it is the first Chinese-developed game to be able to compete with domestically created rivals.
+According to the "2025 China videogame industry trends and future potential analysis report" released by Chinese analytics firm CNG, the game franchise has over 30 million players worldwide.